Gaurav190803/sales_inventory_management_system/README.md

 ----------------------------------------------------------------------------
 sample_data to use in app:

-username - admin
-password - admin       #for admin privelages like add delete modify data username - user password - user        #for customer privelages
+username - admin,password - admin       #for admin privelages like add delete modify data username - user,password - user        #for customer privelages
 -----------------------------------------------------------------------------